Wellness Education at Castleton

 Castleton believes in educating and inspiring the whole person.
-This philosophy unites health prevention and promotion with academics and student life through the Campus Wellness Educator position.
+This philosophy unites health prevention and promotion with academics and student life through the Wellness Center.

-The Health Educator provides information, education, and opportunities to learn about how to develop a healthy and balanced life.
+The Wellness Center provides information, education, and opportunities to learn about how to develop a healthy and balanced life.
 Programming, campaigns and presentations are informed by the results of surveys taken by Castleton students and by current national health education trends.

 - Stress management and healthy coping mechanisms are a focus of education each year because a national survey of college students reports stress as the number one hindrance to academic performance.

 - Healthy Sleep strategies can be difficult in college and 36% of students surveyed in 2013 described daytime sleepiness as a problem.
 Assisting our students in finding ways to obtain valuable and restorative sleep is a continuous pursuit.

 - Living in close quarters can increase a student’s chance of contracting an illness like the common cold or the flu.
 Presentations and campaigns addressing illness prevention strategies and self-care techniques are offered throughout each year.

 - Castleton emphasizes harm reduction strategies related to alcohol, cannabis, and other drug use.
 We educate and empower the student body regarding safe and responsible substance use, positive decision making, autonomy, and available resources on and off campus.

 - Shame and stigma around substance use can only live in silence; Castleton is breaking the silence and ending the stigma.
 We hold space for people on campus to share their stories, bring light to these topics, and share hope of recovery.